pg-cy/Elk-Deployment/README.md

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 - A) You need to update the "hosts" file and add your webservers/elk ip addresses.
-This allows ansilbe to run playbooks on specific machines such as installing dvwa,filebeat or elk on the specified IP addresses from the hosts file.
-The playbooks reference the ansible hosts file, for example a line in our playbooks will look like---  hosts: elk   or    hosts: webservers.
+This allows ansilbe to run playbooks on specific machines such as installing dvwa, filebeat or elk on the specified IP addresses from the "hosts" file.
+The playbooks reference the ansible "hosts" file, for example a line in our playbooks will look like--- "hosts: elk" or "hosts: webservers".
 These lines will point to our ansible hosts file which will contain both of our dvwa IP's listed under [webservers] and our elk IP listed under [elk]

 Which URL do you navigate to in order to check that the ELK server is running?